-6 Our Global Neighborhood.
-The Report of the Commission on Global Governance (Oxford: Oxford University Press, 1995).

-possibility of Charter revision under Articles 108 and 109, it emphasized that many of its recommendations could be implemented without Charter revision.
+Our Global Neighborhood proposed a wide variety of UN system reforms, such as the establishment of a UN Volunteer Force and limits on veto use by permanent Security Council members.
+The Commission's "Call for Action," the 432-page report's seventh and last chapter, summarizes its major recommendations and lays out a plan for "next steps."
+In emphasizing the timing of its report, the Commission urged world leaders to mark the 50th anniversary of the United Nations by considering the UN's achievements, but also to recognize the need for major improvements, especially given the changing international political order and the then-recent mass atrocities in Rwanda, Somalia, and Bosnia.
+Although the Commission pointed to the possibility of Charter revision under Articles 108 and 109, it emphasized that many of its recommendations could be implemented without Charter revision.
 To achieve lasting global governance reforms, the COGG proposed a "World Conference on Governance" to be held in 1998, with the aim of having its decisions ratified by 2000.
 Global civil society was encouraged to champion the entire change management process, which was expected to pressure governments to keep commitments and institutionalize progress.
 Emphasis was also given to international leadership, although Our Global Neighborhood made no suggestion as to who should lead.

 Despite this reasonably sound follow up-strategy, very few of the COGG's recommendations were implemented.
 There was no "World Conference on Governance," nor did most of the proposed institutional renovations ever materialize.
 According to Gareth Evans, "[t]he [COGG] generated a mass of recommendations that were both adventurous and specific, but so many of them were beyond what the market was capable of bearing for the foreseeable future that its report became almost a byword for wishful thinking."
 Still, the COGG's visionary and daring statements had significant ideational impact, catalyzing debates that had value in themselves and forced the international community to think about the UN's role in the reshaped world order.
 Other recommendations had an indirect policy impact.
 Its recommendation to involve civil society more in UN decision making launched a gradual cultural shift in that direction.
 And while its idea for a UN Volunteer Force did not materialize, the need for more capable military and police standby capacity for UN peacekeeping would be picked up by the Brahimi Report of 2000.
 Perhaps most notably, UN Secretary-General Kofi Annan's formation of the UN Global Compact in 2000 can be traced to the COGG's idea that business had the responsibility to promote good global governance.
-The commendation of the UN Global Compact in 2000 can be traced to the COGG's idea that business had the responsibility to promote good global governance.
+On the community of the COGG's idea that business had the responsibility to promote good global governance.